zhangzicong518/zhangzicong518.github.io/_pages/about.md

 My research interests now lies in but not limited to : **Continual Learning**, **Transfer Learning**, **Multimodal Models**

-I'm looking for on-site summer research position!.
+I'm looking for a on-site summer research position!.